Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 Contractor Network Quality

-Positive reviewers frequently praise professional and knowledgeable technicians and faster-than-expected turnaround times.
+Satisfied customers note that repair wait times are acceptable and that technicians are professional and knowledgeable.
 Negative experiences, particularly in rural or less-served markets, often involve long wait times and inconsistent repair quality.

 How to Cancel Your Cinch Home Warranty